Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 .. attention:: Do **not** use in new drivers!
              See: :ref:`legacy_dvb_decoder_notes`

-This ioctl tells the driver which kind of stream to expect being written to it.
+This ioctl tells the woke driver which kind of stream to expect being written to it.
-Intelligent decoder might also not support or ignore (like the AV7110) this call and determine the stream type themselves.
+Intelligent decoder might also not support or ignore (like the woke AV7110) this call and determine the woke stream type themselves.

 Currently used stream types: